 Through the Landslip to Bonchurch 25 minutes

 Wend your way through this AONB.
-The landslip, look out for Wishing Seat about half way through, there are many paths leading off the main one, but watch out for any leading towards steep drops, the main path through is fairly obvious though you can follow a route up towards the Devils Chimney, this can be hard recognise at first as it leads you up through rock.
+First, the landslip, look out for Wishing Seat about halfway through; many paths are leading off the main one, but watch out for any leading towards steep drops, the main path through is fairly obvious.
+However, you can follow a route up towards the Devils Chimney, and this can be hard to recognise at first as it leads you up through rock.

 Bonchurch to Ventnor, 25 minutes

-With the sea on your left, you can walk along the concrete sea wall to the seaside Victorian town of Ventnor with cafes and pubs along the seafront and a variety of shops and restaurants in the small town.
-The bus back to Shanklin is approx every half an hour from outside of ‘Boots’ the chemist.
+With the sea on your left, you can walk along the concrete sea wall to the seaside Victorian town of Ventnor with cafes and pubs along the seafront and various shops and restaurants in the small town.
+The bus back to Shanklin is approx every half an hour from outside of ‘Boots’, the chemist.